sevenwwu/sevenwwu.github.io/initial_project_proposal.md

 As of 11/6/23, we have 40 responses to our survey but plan to reach around 250 to 500 responses.

 The data itself will be structured as individual response rows with each feature being a different question.
-The survey questions, uncleaned consist of:
+The survey questions inquire about the following demographics:
+- Student/Faculty Member Status
+- Gender Identity
+- Age
+- Race
+- Employment Status
+- Corrective Vision
+- Religiosity
+- Area of Study

+And the following board game questions:
+- Enjoyment of Board Games
+- \# of Board Games Owned
+- Frequency of Board Game Play
+- Style of Player
+- Desirable Gameplay Elements
+- List Desired Board Games
--
+- Scale Rating of Chess
+- Select Desired Board Game Genres

 ## **Goal:**